0xPolygonZero/evm-tests/README.md

 The total number of tests below excludes:

-- tests with invalid block RLP encoding (from which all data is retrieved)
+- tests with invalid block RLP encoding (from which all the test data is retrieved)
 - tests with a txn gas used greater than $2^{32}-1$, see [Note on ignored tests](#note-on-ignored-tests).
 - stress tests with a zkEVM CPU overhead greater than Goldilocks' two-adic subgroup size.